What is Presbyopia?

 - Slit lamp exam

-People with presbyopia usually need treatment for both close-up vision and distance vision.
+People with presbyopia may need treatment for both close-up vision and distance vision.
 Eyeglasses and contacts are common choices due to their affordability, availability, and convenience.
 A few surgical procedures are available, and several more are still undergoing trials.
 There are a number of different solutions to presbyopia, including:

 - Reading glasses